-Shaun McBride is the Human Resources Manager at The Learning Bar, a senior Canadian Professional in Human Resources (CPHR) accountable for the full cycle HR administration, HR project management, coaching & talent development, and employee communications.
-Her key objective is to give all TLB employees the opportunity to thrive.
+Shaun McBride is the Human Resources Manager at The Learning Bar, a senior Canadian Professional in Human Resources (CPHR) accountable for the full cycle Human Resources (HR) administration, HR project management, coaching & talent development, and employee communications.
+Her key objective is to give all The Learning Bar employees the opportunity to thrive.

-Shaun has certificates in Business Administration, Negotiations, and Strategic Workforce Planning and has over 20 years experience in the field of HR Management, working with large private sector organizations in a variety of industries.
-Over the years, Shaun has earned the respect of other HR professionals through one-on-one mentorship.
+Shaun has certificates in Business Administration, Negotiations, and Strategic Workforce Planning and has over 20 years experience in the field of Human Resources Management, working with large private sector organizations in a variety of industries.
+Over the years, Shaun has earned the respect of other Human Resources professionals through one-on-one mentorship.
 She is passionate about helping managers and employees perform at their best.
 Shaun is guided by her intuition and authentic desire to help others in her work.

 Shaun is a proud mother and grandmother and has a very large extended family who rely on her to hold it together even when the going gets rough.
 Her free time is spent in the kitchen making her family’s favorite meals, or baking cookies to be included in the next parcel that will go to the grandchildren who live out west.